What is the St. Francis Early Learning Academy?

 Yes.
 The St. Francis Early Learning Academy will adhere to the Mission of the Lafayette Catholic School System and will continue to be centered on Jesus Christ.
 Our staff will also promote and incorporate our 9 Core Gospel Values.

-Our Catholic identity will be evident throughout the facility and will include religious messaging, themes and imagery; and we will incorporate a grotto and areas for reflection and prayer.
+Our Catholic identity is evident throughout the facility and includes religious messaging, themes and imagery.
 The Large Motor Room will also serve as a chapel and group prayer area.
-Our six parish priests and associates will visit the children regularly and field trips to the St. Francis Perpetual Adoration Chapel on the St. Elizabeth Central Campus (three blocks away) will be part of the programming for the children.
-Additionally, faith will continue to be integrated throughout the curriculum.
+Our six parish priests and associates visit the children regularly and field trips to the St. Francis Perpetual Adoration Chapel on the St. Elizabeth Central Campus (three blocks away) will be part of the programming for the children once COVID restrictions have been eased.
+Additionally, faith continues to be integrated throughout the curriculum.

 How do I register my child?

-Existing LCSS families will be notified of an Early Registration period in mid-January.
-Open registration for the community will begin at the Winter Open House on Sunday, January 26, Noon – 2 pm.
+Existing LCSS families are notified of an Early Registration period in mid-January.
+Open registration for the community will begin at a Winter Open House that will be held in late January.
 If you would like more information, or have questions, please complete this form.

 What are the hours of operation, tuition and calendar?

-The new facility will offer services to children from 7:00 a.m. to 6:00 p.m M-F and follow the LCSS school calendar.
+The new facility offers services to children from 7 a.m. to 5:30 p.m, M-F and follows the LCSS school calendar.
 Families will have the option to choose among the following programs.

 When can I drop my child off at school?